Pork Tenderloin Parmesan

 With a small heavy skillet or meat mallet, pound pork to 1/8" thickness.

-Dredge the pork in flour, tapping off excess.
+Dredge in flour, tapping off excess.

 Dip first in egg-white mixture, then place in bread crumb mixture, turning to coat.